Tirzepatide: History

 Eli Lilly and Company first applied for a patent for a method of glycemic control using tirzepatide in 2016.
-After passing phase III clinical trials, Eli Lilly applied to the U.S. Food and Drug Administration (FDA) for approval in 2021, with a priority review voucher.
+After passing phase III clinical trials, Eli Lilly applied to the US Food and Drug Administration (FDA) for approval in 2021, with a priority review voucher.

 After completing the SURPASS-2 trial (NCT03987919), the company announced in April 2022 that tirzepatide had successfully met its clinical endpoints in obese and overweight participants without diabetes.

 In industry-funded preliminary trials, tirzepatide showed minor improvement of reductions (2.01%–2.30% depending on dosage) in glycated hemoglobin tests relative to the injected GLP-1 analog semaglutide (1.86%).
-A 10 mg dose has also been shown to be effective in reducing insulin resistance, with a reduction of around 8% from baseline, measured using HOMA2-IR (computed with fasting insulin).
+A 10 mg dose has been shown to be effective in reducing insulin resistance, with a reduction of around 8% from baseline, measured using HOMA2-IR (computed with fasting insulin).
 Fasting levels of insulin-like growth factor (IGF) binding proteins such as IGFBP1 and IGFBP2 increased after tirzepatide treatment, increasing insulin sensitivity.

-A 2021 meta-analysis found that over one year of clinical use, tirzepatide was superior to dulaglutide, semaglutide, insulin degludec, and insulin glargine in improving blood sugar and obesity.
+A 2021 meta-analysis found that over 1 year of clinical use, tirzepatide was superior to dulaglutide, semaglutide, insulin degludec, and insulin glargine in improving blood sugar control and reducing body weight.

-In a phase III double-blind, randomized, controlled trial supported by Eli Lilly, nondiabetic adults with a body mass index of 30 or more, or 27 or more and at least one weight-related complication, excluding diabetes, were randomized to receive once-weekly, subcutaneous tirzepatide (5 mg, 10 mg, or 15 mg) or placebo.
+In a phase III double-blind, randomized, controlled trial supported by Eli Lilly, nondiabetic adults with a body mass index of 30 or more, or 27 or more and at least one weight-related complication, excluding diabetes, were randomized to receive once-weekly, subcutaneous tirzepatide (5, 10, or 15 mg) or placebo.
 The mean percentage change in weight at week 72 was −15.0% (95% confidence interval [CI], −15.9 to −14.2) with 5-mg weekly doses of tirzepatide, −19.5% (95% CI, −20.4 to −18.5) with 10-mg doses, and −20.9% (95% CI, −21.8 to −19.9) with 15-mg doses.
 Weight change in the placebo group was −3.1% (95% CI, −4.3 to −1.9).